TRF Member Handbook: About the Teachers' Retirement Fund

 - Legislators’ Retirement System,

-- Judges’ Retirement System,
+- Judges’ Retirement System, and

 - State Excise Police, Gaming Agent, Gaming Control Officer and Conservation Enforcement Officers’ Retirement Plan.

-INPRS also began managing three non-retirement funds including the:
+INPRS also oversees three non-retirement benefits including:

-- Public Safety Officers’ Special Death Benefit Fund, and
+- Public Safety Officers’ Special Death Benefit

-- State Employees’ Death Benefit Fund.
+- State Employees’ Death Benefit, and

 Efficiently collect necessary contributions, manage assets and pay earned benefits.